GeordyJ/log_lammps_reader/README.md

 - **High-speed** reading of LAMMPS log files
 - Converts log data into Polars DataFrames
-- Exposes functionality to Python through a PyO3 module
+- Easily convert DataFrame into other formats like json, csv, parquet etc using polars
 - Gets thermo data for multiple thermo runs
 - Better data parsing, skips rows if they are invalid (e.g missing newline, non-numeric characters in the log)
 - Only stores the needed thermo run data specified by user
-- Also able to get lines in the log file which starts with a certain string prefix
+- Also able to get lines in the log file which starts with a certain string prefix (e.g 'fix ...')

 ## Installation